marijnh/Eloquent-JavaScript/05_higher_order.md

 {{index [function, "as value"], [function, application]}}

-This uses the argument named `test`, a function value, to fill in a "gap" in the computation.
-The `test` function is called for each element, and its return value determines whether an element is included in the returned array.
+The function uses the argument named `test`, a function value, to fill a "gap" in the computation—the process of deciding which elements to collect.

-This finds and collects the 81 living scripts in the data set.

 {{index "filter method", "pure function", "side effect"}}